-This Council uses the creditworthiness service provided by Link Asset Services.
+This Council uses the creditworthiness service provided by MUFG Corporate Markets (formerly Link Group, Link Treasury Services Limited).
 This service uses a sophisticated modelling approach with credit ratings from all three rating agencies - Fitch, Moody's and Standard and Poor's, forming the core element.
 However, it does not rely solely on the current credit ratings of counterparties but also uses the following as overlays: